-We are living in an era of fake news and disinformation, their impact is stronger than we believed in the past, and they have real impact on the future societies or electoral turnouts and it is only the beginning.
-The main strength of fake news is their ability to adapt to the perception of online users.
-They are feeding the basic stereotypes and prejudices of online users.
-At the same time, it is hard to fight over fake news, because they have the ability to live without coordination, and are able to hide in social bubbles and closed community groups influencing users behavior without the notice of the outside world.
-This phenomenon is not an exception in Visegrad countries, the need for cooperation of all V4 and building new initiatives in this matter are crucial for the future of our political systems and societies.
-Fake news and disinformation are becoming a powerful weapon for extremists, foreign forces and third parties that are willing to influence the development of regions, countries or international organisations.
-These negative messages are also changing the behavior of the individual in the societies, and they are becoming more and more polarized.
-Societies are turning back from the mainstream politics and media, and becoming less critical to the context that they are reading.
+Currently we are living in an era of fake news and disinformation and their impact and reach is stronger that we ever believed will be.
+They have impact not only on electoral turnouts, but also on the future of our societies and it is possible, that this is only the beginning.
+Fake news and disinformation feed on the basic stereotypes, prejudices and values of the online users and it is hard to fight them, since they have ability to live its own lives without coordination and without receiver taking the notice about their true character.
+The Visegrad countries are not exception of this phenomenon and there is need for stronger cooperation in this area from all Visegrad countries to keep our political systems and societies properly functioning.
+However, fake news and disinformation are becoming a powerful weapon for extremists, foreign forces and third parties that are willing to influence the development of regions, countries or international organizations.
+These negative messages are also changing the behavior of the individuals in the societies, which are becoming more and more polarized.
+Societies are turning away from the mainstream politics and media and they are becoming less critical to the content that they are receiving.

-The main aim of the BIS project is to understand how social bubbles emerge in the online sphere, how they are able to influence users behavior and how they are able to grow.
-And also our attention will be focused on the difference between so-called filter bubbles, echo chambers that are starting to resonate in social impact research and fake news?
+The main aim of the project is to understand how social bubbles emerge in the online sphere, how they are able to influence users behavior and how they are able to grow.
+Our attention will be also focused on the difference between so-called filter bubbles and echo chambers that are starting to resonate in research of social impact and fake news?
 Our intention is to focus on these modern online worlds, which are highly perplexed also within the professional community.
 The project team lead by BPI will focus on potential effects of these bubbles, and will open space for political dialogue on how to combat social manipulation, and how to use them positively to promote integration and inclusiveness in society.

 The project is co-financed by the Governments of Czechia, Hungary, Poland and Slovakia through Visegrad Grants from International Visegrad Fund.
 The mission of the fund is to advance ideas for sustainable regional cooperation in Central Europe.